matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 ### Pre-deployed contracts

 Some of the contracts need to be predeployed at the genesis, but they do not need the kernel space rights.
 To give them minimal permissiones, we predeploy them at consequtive addressess that start right at the `2^16`.
-These will be described in the following sections (FIXME).
+These will be described in the following sections.

 # zkEVM internals